Overview of Research Interests

 The study of these emerging complex alloys with very complicated microstructures and chemistry relies on a combination of dedicated mechanism-oriented bulk mechanical tests and in-situ micro- and nano-mechanical tests, advanced characterization down to atomic scale, and multiscale computer simulations.
 The insights generated will be fed back to alloy design and manufacturing toward materials with better mechanical properties.
 Therefore, the long-term goal of the Zhang Group at UC Davis is to establish a research platform that integrates these capabilities to develop next-generation structural materials serving under extreme conditions that will advance physical metallurgy and fundamental science for emerging complex alloys.

-Research Focus 1: Creep and Radiation Behavior of High-Temperature MPEAs
+Research Focus 1: Mechanical Behavior of High-Temperature MPEAs under Extreme Conditions

 The pursuit of higher operating temperatures and/or greater radiation resistance for higher efficiency and durability is central to the development of structural materials used in jet turbine engines, hypersonic vehicles, steam pipelines, and nuclear reactors.
 While we have benefited from decades of development of Ni-based superalloys for these applications, the operating temperatures and irradiation resistance are now constrained by their melting temperatures and diffusion rates.
 The recent advent of MPEAs has provided a potential new paradigm for high-temperature, radiation-resistant materials, in the form of a new, largely unexplored, compositional space for discovery.
 For example, selected FCC MPEAs can show excellent radiation tolerance in terms of sluggish defect growth kinetics and enhanced swelling tolerance, although they tend to lose strength at elevated temperatures, which could be alleviated by particle/precipitate strengthening.
 On the other hand, some model refractory BCC MPEAs can retain their strength at temperatures far exceeding the currently used Ni-based superalloys but with minimal tensile ductility.
 Hence, we first address the immediate priority of obtaining tensile creep and ion irradiation data of MPEAs that are almost non-existent in current literature, possibly due to the difficulties in testing at high temperatures and on small samples because of the low stopping range of ions, then understand the mechanistic origin of these limitations by multiscale characterization, in-situ experiments, and computation.